ziglang/zig/README.md

 These compile tools must be available on your system and are used to build the Zig compiler itself:

+##### POSIX

  * gcc >= 5.0.0 or clang >= 3.6.0
  * cmake >= 2.8.5

+##### Windows

+ * Microsoft Visual Studio 2015

 #### Library Dependencies

 These libraries must be installed on your system, with the development files available.
 The Zig compiler links against them.
+You have to use the same compiler for these libraries as you do to compile Zig.

  * LLVM, Clang, and LLD libraries == 5.x